 To those who may be considering “hiring” an amateur with promises of experience or exposure as “compensation,” I offer the following compelling reasons to work with a professional illustrator instead.
 These remarks would also apply to hiring other creative professionals, such as graphic designers, website designers, or photographers.

-While it’s true that every professional illustrator begins her career with little experience, she will still have a modest portfolio of work she’s created to demonstrate her capabilities.
-If you don’t see some competent existing work, you may end up wasting your time engaging the services of an amateur who is not serious about her career – or your project.
+While it’s true that every professional illustrator begins their career with little experience, they will still have a modest portfolio of work they’ve created to demonstrate their capabilities.
+If you don’t see some competent existing work, you may end up wasting your time engaging the services of an amateur who is not serious about their career – or your project.

 A paid professional has a reputation to maintain.
-If you find an amateur willing to work for free, she may have her own agenda and schedule and there’s nothing you can do about it.
+If you find an amateur willing to work for free, they may have their own agenda and schedule and there’s nothing you can do about it.

 I once found a small business website using some of my illustrations without my permission.
 Turns out the business owner had his son create the website, and since his son was not a professional web designer who knew or cared about copyright law, the business owner was liable for the copyright infringement.
 Considering the number of instances I’ve discovered such infringements of my own work, it’s clear that there are a lot of amateurs out there who don’t realize or don’t care that their client may pay dearly in the future.
 Avoid the perils of copyright infringement by hiring a professional!

 You should expect usage rights to be laid out in writing before you hire someone.
 You cannot expect an amateur to know about these things and it may be risky to make assumptions.

 Whether it’s how to count the scales on a fish, how to position a butterfly’s wings, or what file format and resolution are best, a professional is most likely to know what you need, even if you do not.

 The bottom line is: The value a professional illustrator offers is well worth the fee they charge.